 Muslim pilgrims walk at Al-Safa and Al-Marwah (Safa and Marwah) where Muslims walk back and forth seven times during the ritual pilgrimages of Haj and Umrah at the Grand Mosque, during the annual haj pilgrimage in Mecca October 17, 2012.
 (Reuters)

 Muslim pilgrims walk past tents in Mina, near the holy city of Mecca, Saudi Arabia.
 (AP)

 Day of Arafat

-Muslim pilgrims pray on the Jabal Al Rahma holy mountain, or the mountain of forgiveness, at Arafat.
-(AP)
+Muslim pilgrims pray on the Jabal Al Rahma holy mountain, or the mountain of forgiveness, at Arafat for the annual hajj pilgrimage outside the holy city of Mecca (AP)

 Muslim pilgrims collect stones to be thrown at a pillar representing the devil in Muzdalifah.
 (AP)

-Muslim pilgrims cast stones at the huge stone pillar in the symbolic stoning of the devil during the annual Hajj pilgrimage on the first day of Eid al-Adha in Mina.
-(AP)
+Muslim pilgrims cast stones at the huge stone pillar in the symbolic stoning of the devil during the annual Haj pilgrimage on the first day of Eid al-Adha in Mina (AP)